 43: Kameron Lowe

-The uniform really stood out when Lowe had Angel -- his 6-foot boa constructor -- wrapped around it.
+The uniform really stood out when Lowe had Angel -- his 6-foot boa constrictor -- wrapped around it.

 44: Danny Darwin

-He was valuable starter and reliever for the Rangers in 1978-84.
+He was a valuable starter and reliever for the Rangers in 1978-84.

 45: Derek Holland

 A huge fan favorite in Texas because he was a good pitcher and a better person.

 He wore several different numbers as a player and a coach.
 This was one of them.